robweber/vsmp-plus/README.md

 * /api/configuration [GET, POST] - returns the current configuration as a JSON object.
 Using a POST request you can update data, with settings like the file paths and cron expression being verified.
 Responses will include a success or failure of the update.
 * /api/control/{{action}} [POST] - initiate a control action.
 Valid actions at this time are <b>resume</b> or <b>pause</b>.
 * /api/status [GET] - returns the current status of the sign as a JSON object.
 This includes information about the currently playing video like it's title, file path, and percent complete.
+* /api/analyze [POST] - takes the same parameters as the /api/configuration POST method, however this will run the analyzer on the proposed configuration.
+The response includes a break down of each video analyzed.

 ## Config File